viet34tqc/voting-app/README.md

   - Create a JWT from userId and poll data.
 The JWT is used is authorized the user, in case they lost the connection and want to rejoin the poll
   - Send poll data and JWT to Poll Controller
 - Poll Repository: connects to redis (create poll, join poll) and returns data to Poll service

+### Websocket

+- Poll gateway are in charged of handling websocket connection.
+We are using Socket.io in this project
+- Websocket authentication: we want to ensure that only the user with JWT token can connect.
+In this case, we use an adapter
+  - Handle the authentication using socket io middleware
+  - Handle CORS.
+Of course, we can set CORS directly in the gateway but we aren't able to get the CLIENT_HOST from .env file.
+By using adapter, we can extract the environment variable from ConfigService